Human spaceflight: Current programs

 Most of the time, the only humans in space are those aboard the ISS, which generally has a crew of 7, and those aboard Tiangong, which generally has a crew of 3.

 NASA and ESA use the term "human spaceflight" to refer to their programs of launching people into space.
-These endeavors have also been referred to as "manned space missions", though because of gender specificity this is no longer official parlance according to NASA style guides.
+These endeavors have also formerly been referred to as "manned space missions", though this is no longer official parlance according to NASA style guides, which call for gender-neutral language.

 Planned future programs

 Under the Indian Human Spaceflight Program, India was planning to send humans into space on its orbital vehicle Gaganyaan before August 2022, but it has been delayed to 2024, due to the COVID-19 pandemic.
 The Indian Space Research Organisation (ISRO) began work on this project in 2006.
 The initial objective is to carry a crew of two or three to low Earth orbit (LEO) for a 3-to-7-day flight in a spacecraft on a LVM 3 rocket and return them safely for a water landing at a predefined landing zone.
 On 15 August 2018, Indian Prime Minister Narendra Modi, declared India will independently send humans into space before the 75th anniversary of independence in 2022.
 In 2019, ISRO revealed plans for a space station by 2030, followed by a crewed lunar mission.
 The program envisages the development of a fully-autonomous orbital vehicle capable of carrying 2 or 3 crew members to an about 300 km low Earth orbit and bringing them safely back home.

-Since 2008, the Japan Aerospace Exploration Agency has developed the H-II Transfer Vehicle cargo-spacecraft-based crewed spacecraft and Kibō Japanese Experiment Module–based small space laboratory.
+Since 2008, the Japan Aerospace Exploration Agency had developed the H-II Transfer Vehicle cargo-spacecraft-based crewed spacecraft and Kibō Japanese Experiment Module–based small space laboratory.

 NASA is developing a plan to land humans on Mars by the 2030s.
-The first step will begin with Artemis 1 in 2022, sending an uncrewed Orion spacecraft to a distant retrograde orbit around the Moon and returning it to Earth after a 25-day mission.
+The first step has begun with Artemis I in 2022, sending an uncrewed Orion spacecraft to a distant retrograde orbit around the Moon and returning it to Earth after a 25-day mission.

-SpaceX is developing Starship, a fully reusable two stage system, with near-Earth and cislunar applications and an ultimate goal of landing on Mars.
+SpaceX is developing Starship, a fully reusable two-stage system, with near-Earth and cislunar applications and an ultimate goal of landing on Mars.
 The upper stage of the Starship system, also called Starship, has had 9 atmospheric test flights as of September 2021.
+The first test flight of the fully integrated two-stage system occurred in April 2023.
 A modified version of Starship is being developed for the Artemis program.

 Several other countries and space agencies have announced and begun human spaceflight programs using natively developed equipment and technology, including Japan (JAXA), Iran (ISA), and North Korea (NADA).
 The plans for the Iranian crewed spacecraft are for a small spacecraft and space laboratory.
 North Korea's space program has plans for crewed spacecraft and small shuttle systems.